pkscout/presence.tracker/README.md

 devices = [{"name": "device1", "mac": "09:76:C5:52:2E:E6"},
            {"name": "device2", "mac": "04:35:C6:19:C7:3D"}]
 host = '127.0.0.1'
+rest_token = 'your HA long lived token'
 ```

-There are a number of options available:
+For more information about the HA long lived token, please see `rest_token` below.
+If you are using an MQTT broker, you do not need to include `rest_token` in the settings.
+There are a number of options available in the settings:

 * `which_tracker = <str>` (default `bluetooth`)
 The tracker type that should be used.
 Currently bluetooth is the only supported tracker, but it is possible to add other tracker types.